Dr. Anna George

 Areas of Expertise: Ichthyology, Conservation Genetics

-Anna was lucky to discover her love for water early in life, on a 7th grade field trip to the Dauphin Island Sea Lab in Alabama.
+Dr. Anna George, Vice President of Conservation Science and Education at the Tennessee Aquarium, was lucky to discover her love for water early in life, on a 7th grade field trip to the Dauphin Island Sea Lab in Alabama.
 From that point on, her goal was to get underwater to hang out with fish as often as possible.
-During her undergraduate and graduate coursework, she worked in both freshwater and marine systems to study the conservation, ecology, and evolution of fishes.
-Since joining TNACI 2006, she has led research initiatives in habitat restoration, species reintroduction, and conservation genetics that mirror her passion for collaborative conservation problem-solving.
-Prior to working at TNACI, she taught at Franklin & Marshall College in Pennsylvania and currently teaches Environmental Education at the University of the South.
-She serves on the Advisory Council for Gray’s Reef National Marine Sanctuary, the Board of Directors for Crabtree Farms, and the Advisory Committee of the Southeastern Fishes Council.
+During her undergraduate and graduate coursework in biology, she worked in both freshwater and marine systems to study the conservation, ecology, and evolution of fishes.
+Since joining the Aquarium in 2006, she has led research and education initiatives in biodiversity studies, species reintroduction, and habitat restoration to help conserve the incredible animals that live in the rivers and streams of the southeastern United States.
+Her enthusiasm for teaching everyone – scientists and non-scientists alike – about these river animals reflects her passion for protecting our own backyard.
+Anna has taught at Franklin & Marshall College, Mountain Lake Biological Station, the University of the South, and the University of Tennessee at Chattanooga.
+She has served on the Advisory Council for Gray’s Reef National Marine Sanctuary and the Board of Directors for Crabtree Farms.

 Go-to Karaoke Song: “Friends in Low Places”